cds-snc/consultation-references/progressive-web-app-mobile.md

 ---
 ## Context

+TODO: Extend context to include web presence for users without a mobile device.
+It is more about clarifying if a Device-Based Mobile Application is required.

-This document is to identify key considerations when the choice to develop an application for mobile devices is narrowed down between:
+This document is to identify key considerations a product team has to consider when developing an application for which end users will need to be able to use on a mobile devices, not just a desktop.

+The two main scenarios to consider are:

-- A device-based mobile application
+- A device-based mobile application with a web application for desktop users
 - A progressive web application (PWA)

+A third scenario is often discussed but it excludes any users that do not possess a modern mobile device, which is by default not inclusive and thus not aligned with the digital standards:

+- A device-based mobile application, without a web application for desktop users

 ## Definitions

+**Responsive web application**: A web application that is designed to respond to all sizes and types of devices, such as a large desktop screen, a mid-sized tablet or a smartphone.

-Progressive web application: A web application accessed and used via a web browser, leveraging modern browsers functionalities to offer the user a similar experience as a device based mobile application.
+**Progressive web application**: A web application accessed and used via a web browser, leveraging modern browsers functionalities to offer the user a similar experience as a device based mobile application.

-Device based mobile application: A dedicated software that is accessed and used directly on a mobile device operating system.
+**Device based mobile application**: A dedicated software that is accessed and used directly on a mobile device operating system.

 ## Considerations

 Key elements to consider:

-- Will the user need to be able to use the application while being offline intermitently?
+- Will the user need to be able to use the application while being offline intermittently?
 - Will the user need to be able to use the application while being offline for an extended period?
 - Will the user need to be able to exchange information with the service provider when using via the application?
 - Will the application require the use of a lot of graphics or storage space?
+- How will the end users use the application if they don't possess a mobile device?
 - Does the current staff have the necessary knowledge to develop the application?
 - Does the team have access to the necessary tools and development environment to support the chosen solution (PWA or Mobile)?
+P
 Procuring custom code vs. internal development

 - While the development of the application by a third party may seem faster, the end-to-end duration of procurement processes and the rigidity of properly framing the requirements ahead of time may lead to extra delays.